WojciechMycek/Integracja-dostawy---symulacja-procesu-testowania-100-commitow/README.md

 This provides a good foundation for writing subsequent tests for this application.

 # Docker image
+The next goal is to provide the user with a Docker image of Jenkins that will already be appropriately configured for smooth deployment and execution.
+This requires preparing suitable documentation explaining the entire CI/CD mechanism, which will then be implemented.

 Prepare good image that could be used to run all CI / CD environment